fijsh/hw-charge-optimizer/README.md

 The applications uses linear programming (https://developers.google.com/optimization/lp) to optimize battery charging schedules based on electricity prices, battery capacity, and SoC.
 Every 5 minutes (configurable) it polls the Homewizard P1 meter for current consumption/production data and battery status and recalculates the optimal charging schedule.

-**I cannot guarantee that this application will work for you.
+**Disclaimer: I cannot guarantee that this application will work for you.
 Use at your own risk.
 I am not responsible for any damage or issues caused by using this application.**

 ---